Harriet Hageman WY-01

 A Wyoming native, Hageman holds degrees from the University of Wyoming and has spent her career as a trial attorney.
 She unsuccessfully ran for the Republican nomination for governor of Wyoming in 2018 and later served as a member of the Republican National Committee.
 With the endorsement of former president Donald Trump, Hageman later defeated incumbent representative Liz Cheney, a Trump critic and vice chair of the House January 6 Committee, by a landslide in the 2022 Republican primary election, garnering over twice as many votes as Cheney while spending less than a quarter of Cheney’s campaign expenditures.
 In a prior, less-politicized campaign for Governor, she received only one fifth of the vote.

 Hageman was sworn into Congress on January 3, 2023.
-She is running for re-election in 2024.[1]
+She won re-election in 2024.[1]

 Early life and education